-With a week to go before the season starts, Bovada unveiled a hefty slew of props for many a player.
+With a week to go before the season starts, a hefty slew of player props have been released.
 Players that don’t deserve to have props even have props.
 That’s what I’m talking about.

 There’s like…hundreds, perhaps even thousands of these (just hundreds, actually), so I’m not going to go over every one in detail, but I will drop a line about each of the ones I bet.